MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

 #Customer intent: As an administrator, I want to make it easy for users to classify data as it's created and protect it if it contains sensitive information
 ---

-# Tutorial: Configure Azure Information Protection policy settings and create a new label - classic client
+# Tutorial: Configure Azure Information Protection policy settings and create a new label

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*
 >